maijun-sec/xml-cwe-message/README.md

 # xml-cwe-message

-used to extract some message from cwe xml file and insert all messages into database.
+used to extract some messages from cwe xml file and insert all messages into database.

 Now support all weaknesses, categories and views.